 - To gain public support for research, developments, discoveries and ideas

 Thinking about what you want to achieve will help you decide how to work with a festival.
 Different activities will have different audiences and outcomes:

 - Speaking or performing at the festival will give you a large amount of publicity, but will likely result in a very low-level interaction with a large audience.

 - Creating a workshop or hands-on activity will give you the chance to engage smaller groups with hands-on activities, and will give you more of an opportunity to have meaningful interactions with the audience.

 Commonly used approaches

-Workshops usually feature in the school or family programme of a festival, and give you the opportunity to do fun, hands-on activities with this audience.
+Workshops usually feature in the school or family programme of a festival and give you the opportunity to do fun, hands-on activities with this audience.
 A workshop tends to be well structured and take around an hour.

 Festivals will usually have a large area where many people are doing hands-on activities.
 These activities will need to be attractive and engaging enough to capture people as they walk past.
-These interactions will be much less structured and lead by the person who has stopped to take part, so need to be adaptable to cater for all ages and level of understanding.
+These interactions will be much less structured and led by the person who has stopped to take part, so they need to be adaptable to cater for all ages and level of understanding.

-Many festivals have performance spaces, and hold a variety of shows from cabarets to dance acts.
+Many festivals have performance spaces and hold a variety of shows from cabarets to dance acts.
 Creating engaging performances will take a lot of time, practice, and may require collaborating with different artists, however these acts can be hugely entertaining and may capture a much wider audience.